hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

    population size.
 Each pair represents one published transaction block.

 #. minObservedWins: minimum number of election wins that needs to be observed
-   for the identifier under test.
+   for the validator under test.

 The z-test is computed as follows::

     observedWins = expectedWins = blockCount = 0
-    foreach block = (validatorId, populationEstimate) in blockArray: blockCount += 1
+    for each block = (validatorId, populationEstimate) in blockArray: blockCount += 1
         expectedWins += 1 / populationEstimate